shendi-project/shendi/Class scheme.md

 - Export fillable pdf.
 - Realtime editable buttons and selections

 ### Later, after alpha:
 - Level up

 Questions:

-* I'm not sure to create classes for everything, (for example for each Action, Trigger, Cast(Somatic, Verbal and Material).
+* I'm not sure to create classes for everything, (for example for each Trigger, Cast(Somatic, Verbal and Material).
 They seem very specific.
+* Actions might be useful to define normal (123 actions, reactions, free actions) and especial actions (skill actions, support, raise shield, etc)
 * I could put an optional variable to receive the critical success, failure, etc
-* How can I put the information that can only store certain values? (for example (chaotic, neutral, lawful, good, evil) (untrained, trained, expert, master, legendary) (Tiny, Small, Medium, Large, etc) *maybe with enumerators*?
+* How can I put the information that can only store certain values? (for example *maybe with enumerators*
+> (chaotic, neutral, lawful, good, evil)

+> (untrained, trained, expert, master, legendary)

+> (Tiny, Small, Medium, Large, etc)

+> (rarity: common, uncommon, rare, legendary) ?

+> (Saving Throws)

+> (*Languages?
+Maybe?*)

+* Bonus and Penalties?
+* Class Proficiencies: how can I operate the proficiencies? (perception, Saving Throws, Skills, Attacks, Defenses, Class DC)
+* Class Features: Can I get any help here?
+Might be a especial class for "class features(NethysDB)
+* What about temporary hitpoints? should be a different type of hitpoints, stored on a different pool of HPs?
+* Does the class Character have a character sheet or is it a different object? (like, a different file on the OS)

+### Leftovers
+* Attack.
+I'm not doing a class for it, nor it needs nothing especial
+* Rounds.
+It's not a combat app yet.

 ### Things to investigate
 * Why spell.json has a "source" and "components" but they are equal?

+---
+# Random Methods or Functions, or things that don't need a Class
+* SpellAttackRoll(AbilityModifier, ProficiencyBonus, otherBonuses, penalties) = int
+* SpellDC(AbilityModifier, ProficiencyBonus, , otherBonuses, penalties) = int
+* roll Initiative(skill): int
+* Alignment = is_it_good evil neutral chaotic lawful?
+* AC Value

+---

 # Structure